Vyral/base-template/_posts/2021-08-09-our-market-is-slowing-what-does-that-mean.md

 2:10 — The COVID-19 Delta variant could cause issues, but vaccination rates remain steady

-2:55 — The slowdown is likely the result of buyers getting tired and people going on vacations
+2:55 — The slowdown is likely the result of buyers getting tired and people going on vacation

 4:05 — How you can see my market data reports every two weeks